 Suddenly your blood is boiling and you try to respond tactfully but somehow it comes out with a tone.
 Next thing you know everyone is either arguing or looking like they want to crawl under the table.
 The joy of the gathering is gone.
-Your happiness has been derailed.
+You let politics derail your happiness.

 Or how about this scenario: it’s Saturday morning and you’re sipping coffee on the patio, listening to the birdies chirp.
 The weekend is finally here and you don’t have to rush.
 You reach for the phone and start scrolling Facebook when BAM! relax mode is ruined.
 A friend you thought was cool has posted something ignorant and you feel the anger rising.
 You wonder if you’ll ever see them the same again.

 It is impolite to bring up politics or religion in mixed company, but nowadays it’s downright dangerous.
 The debate has become so charged, and views so polarized, that holding strong opinions puts us at risk of alienating ourselves from friends, family, co-workers, clients, even mainstream society as a whole.
 Even if we never open our mouths, the agitation we feel inside when we watch the news or listen to bigoted people laughing at un-funny jokes can be so destructive to well-being.
 How can this be avoided?
 How can happiness be preserved in the midst of contentions?
 Whatever the answer, don’t let politics derail your happiness.